Period. space, space.

 This is, at once, an explanation for my errors and a defense of my sanity.
 Since I launched fromthepinkshed.com, I’ve received comments, criticisms and suggestions from those nearest and dearest to me.
-There is nothing I like more than constructive criticism, unless, of course, unbridled enthusiasm is the alternative.
-How is it possible to make it better if I don’t know where it went wrong?
+There is nothing I like more than constructive criticism…well, unbridled enthusiasm is nice!
+But seriously, how can I improve if I don’t know where I went wrong?

 Here is a partial list of the mistakes I’ve made as illuminated via lengthy text messages from friends and family: